pananton/busrpc-spec/docs/busrpc.md

 **Scope** is a part of a busrcp API where name of a structure or enumeration can be used to refer to the corresponding type.
 In that case we also say that busrpc structure/enumeration is **visible** in this scope.

 The scope of a type is determined by the place in the directory hierarchy where the protobuf file containing it's definition is located.
-Additionally, scopes form a hierarchy in which types visible in the parent scope are also visible in all it's child scopes.
+Additionally, scopes form a hierarchy in which types visible in the parent scope are also visible in all child scopes.
 The following scopes are defined by the busrpc specification (in the order from parent to child):
 1. a single **global scope**
 2. a **namespace scope** for each namespace
 3. a **class scope** for each class